South Africa political parties cobble together unity government as deadline to elect president looms

 On Wednesday, the Inkatha Freedom Party, the fifth-biggest party with 3.85% of the vote, confirmed it had decided to join the national unity government that will be led by the ANC.

-It said it had also started negotiations to form a coalition with the ANC and the Democratic Alliance in the KwaZulu-Natal province where the MK Party got the most votes.
+It said it had also started negotiations to form a coalition with ANC and DA in the KwaZulu-Natal province where the MK Party got the most votes.

 “We will participate in the government of national unity for the sake of our country and for the sake of our people, who want life to continue with a stable government that will address their challenges,” said IFP president Velenkosini Hlabisa.